JacksonBrown/mandy-console/README.md

 # Full Scan

-a scan bash script that runs on an input network. powered my Nmap.
+a scan bash script that runs on an input network. powered my Nmap and other scan services.